Eva Murati: Early childhood

-Murati was born in 1995, daughter of Doctor Arben Murati and engineer Anila Stratobërdha Murati.
-She was born in Elbasan, but her family moved in the capital of Albania, Tirana, when she was at the age of 6.
+Murari was born in Elbasan, but her family moved to the capital of Albania, Tirana, when she was at the age of 6.
 She has two younger siblings, a brother and a sister.
 She is the granddaughter of Pandi Stratobërdha, hydrotechnical engineer, founder of University of Tirana in 1957 and member of Academy of Sciences of Albania since its founding in 1972.

 Education

 While living in Elbasan, she attended Imelda Lambertini, the Italian school where she learned to speak Italian and was introduced to Italian culture which had a big influence in her life.
 After her family moved in Tirana she attended Udha e Shkronjave school.
 At the sixth grade she moved to The Independent College of Tirana where she finished middle school.
 Murati completed her high school studies at Petro Nini Luarasi high school, where she won her first audition and made her first steps into show business.
 She pursued her academic career and majored in law at the Faculty of Law at the public University of Tirana.

 She took part in Tirana Teens and later was part of the school drama club.
 Alongside her academic pursuits she was selected for the debate team in multiple high school competitions.
 During her school years she competed for various years at Mathematics and General Knowledge Olympiad, where she achieved 8th place in National Ranking.